ybjozee/go_file_converter/readme.md

 # File Converter Demo
-An application built using Go to convert between CSV, JSON, SQL, and XLSX
+An application built using Go to convert between CSV, JSON, SQL, and XLSX.

+Sample data can be found in the testData folder

 ### Technical Requirements